mbussert/dz_listings/README.md

 Otherwise, this is the list of routes (queries and views):

   - localhost:3000/listings -> listings.ejs : is for showing some of items.
 Also to initiate the following post queries
+  - localhost:3000/announcements -> listings.ejs : is for showing some of items. but for another section
   - localhost:3000/listings/query -> listings.ejs : for exact search of items
   - localhost:3000/listings/queryV2 -> listings.ejs : for fuzzy search items
   - localhost:3000/listings/add -> listing.ejs : for adding an item